the agile way

 Too much flavor disgusts,

-Too much management confuses,
+Too much talk confuses,

 Too much ownership impoverishes.